uploadcare/try-uploadcare-widget/README.md

 # React Wrapper for jQuery File Uploader

-## ⚠️ Deprecation alert
+## ⚠️ Notice: File Uploader Option

-**This package is deprecated.
-Please use the new [Uploadcare React File Uploader](https://github.com/uploadcare/react-components/tree/main/packages/react-uploader?tab=readme) for the latest updates and improvements.**
+**This uploading wrapper remains fully functional and can be a great fit for your projects, especially if you have specific needs for jQuery.
+However, we recommend exploring our new [React File Uploader](https://github.com/uploadcare/react-components/tree/main/packages/react-uploader?tab=readme) to access the latest features and improvements.**

 ---